microsoft/charticulator.com/_docs/04_using_in_power_bi.md

 {% include image.html src="/images/docs/create-relationship.png" alt="Create relationship" width="600px" center="1" %}

 After creating the relationship, do not forget to select both **Don’t summarize** and **Show items with no data** for all columns in the Data and Links sections.

+<h2 id="highlight-columns">Using highlight columns</h2>

+Power BI Visuals [support values highlights](https://docs.microsoft.com/en-us/power-bi/create-reports/power-bi-reports-filters-and-highlighting).
+You [can change how visuals interact](https://docs.microsoft.com/en-us/power-bi/create-reports/service-reports-visual-interactions) in a Power BI report.
+Visual developers can enable this feature for own visuals.
+And [Charticulator visuals](https://appsource.microsoft.com/en-us/product/power-bi-visuals/WA200002793) supports it.

+<h3>Highlight overview</h3>

+When you select elements in one visual Power BI highlights related data in another visuals.

+In the example you can see how much ratio of "Profit" is taken by "Small Business" segment in different "Country" group.

+{% include image.html src="/images/docs/highlight_overview.png" alt="Highlight data points in a Power BI report" center="1" %}

+Here Clustered column chart on the right side has columns with partially highlighting.

+<h3>Using highlight columns in Charticulator visual</h3>

+When visuals declare highlight support, Power BI provides all data points and additional data points for measure columns with current highlighted values.

+Charticulator providers those columns in `Main` table as `<column name> (Highlights)`.

+{% include image.html src="/images/docs/highlight_columns.png" alt="Highlight columns in Charticulator visual" center="1" %}

+Without selection data values in measure column and highlight column are equal

+{% include image.html src="/images/docs/highlight_all_data.png" alt="Charticulator visual gets highlights values equal to measure values" center="1" %}

+If you select the "Small business" category in Pie chart and enter Edit mode of Charticulator visual you will get different values.

+{% include image.html src="/images/docs/highlight_partial_data.png" alt="Charticulator visual gets highlights values less than measure values" center="1" %}

+You can use highlights columns as regular column in Charticulator: bind them to width, height, or color attributes and properties of Charticulator objects.

+Create two rectangles (MeasureShape and HightlightShape) in glyph, but **don't bind height of the second (HightlightShape) reactngle to top guide of glyph**.
+Because the size of glyph depends on MeasureShape height where measure values bound.
+When the height of glyph bound to two different values it breaks whole chart.

+{% include image.html src="/images/docs/highlight_glyph_tworects.png" alt="Charticulator visual gets highlights values less than measure values" center="1" %}

+Bind "Profit" measure column to MeasureShape rectangle height.
+And bind "Profit (highlights)" column to HightlightShape rectangle height

+You should get two rectangles with different heights and HightlightShape rectangle will react to selections in another visual by changing the height.

+Save the chart and exit from edit mode to test highlights.

+Click on Pie chart to select different categories, Charticulator visual will react to selections by rendering HightlightShape rectangle with correspond height.
+When no selections in Power BI report the height of both rectangles are equal.

+{% include image.html src="/images/docs/highlight_testing.gif" alt="Testing highlights feature in a Power BI report" center="1" %}

+Finalize the chart to make it close to regular visual by overlapping HightlightShape rectangle on MeasureShape rectangle.

+Enter to edit mode again.
+Select MeasureShape rectangle and set opacity to `0.5`

+{% include image.html src="/images/docs/highlight_set_opacity.png" alt="Set opcaity to masure rectangle" center="1" %}

+Change size of rectangles to bind them to left and right guides of glyph. **Pay attention, the top edge of HightlightShape rectangle should not bound to top guide of glyph.**

+{% include image.html src="/images/docs/highlight_glyph_overlaprects.png" alt="Bind width of rectangles to glyph guides" center="1" %}

+The final view of chart where HightlightShape rectangle over MeasureShape rectangle.

+{% include image.html src="/images/docs/highlight_final.png" alt="The final view o chart" center="1" %}

+Save the chart and exit edit mode to test final result in a Power BI report again.

+{% include image.html src="/images/docs/highlight_finel_testing.gif" alt="Testing the final view of chart in a Power BI report" center="1" %}